exakat/exakat-docs/Reference/Reports.rst

 RadwellCode is a Text report format.

-RadwellCode depends on the following theme : RadwellCodes.
+RadwellCode depends on the following rule : RadwellCodes.

 .. _report-rector: